flyway/flywaydb.org/documentation/database/oracle.md

 \* `TNS_ADMIN` environment variable must point to the directory of where `tnsnames.ora` resides

+## Oracle drivers with Maven

+The `com.oracle.ojdbc:ojdbc8:19.3.0.0` driver is only available through Oracle's Maven repository.
+You'll need to configure your Maven project to look there if you require the drivers.

+See the [Oracle website](https://docs.oracle.com/middleware/1213/core/MAVEN/config_maven_repo.htm#MAVEN9010) for more information.

 ## SQL Script Syntax

 - [Standard SQL syntax](/documentation/migrations#sql-based-migrations#syntax) with statement delimiter **;**